Skip to main content

 However, Uma Thakuma’s tone was different when she saw Bondita, the daughter-in-law of the Zamindars.

 "Umm...
-I mean she is the daughter of Bouma's aunt so… " Her mother-in-law said hesitantly.
+I mean, she is the daughter of Bouma's aunt, so… " Her mother-in-law said hesitantly.

 "Everything we believe in is not without reason, Bou.
-It's been a while and she is still unable to have a child of her own.
-Would it be good if the eyes of such a girl fell on the future of your house?" her words scared the mother-in-law.
+It's been a while, and she is still unable to have a child of her own.
+Would it be good if the eyes of such a girl fell on the future of your house?"
+Her words scared the mother-in-law.
 It was not wrong at all.
-However the circumstances might have been, the marriages took place on the same day; it's been years.
+However, the circumstances might have been, the marriages took place on the same day; it's been years.
 But she had to hurry to play host to the guests and did not find time to express her fears.

 The one who stood in the middle of all this, dressed in a yellow and red sari embroidered on the expensive Tassore, around whom all these discussions brewed, Bondita, was not more than sixteen years old.
 Although Uma Thakuma mocked her, in these few years, Choto Malkin, as Bondita was known to be, had become a true saviour to the villagers of Tulsipur.
 She became the only woman in the Zamindar's house at the mere age of eight, a mother figure to her in-laws and friends with her two motherless brothers-in-law.
 Hearing the problems and troubles of the people of the village, she often told Zamindar Trilochan Roy Chowdhury her thoughts on helping them without hesitation.
 Although he was her father-in-law, uncle to her husband, the ill-tempered landlord, who affectionately called her "Maa", listened to her complaints as quietly as a son would.
 The whole village knew that.
-Hence this Zamindar Ginni, who stood by their side in happiness and sorrow, was indeed like a mother, if not a Debi.
+Hence, this Zamindar Ginni, who stood by their side in happiness and sorrow, was indeed like a mother, if not a Debi.
 That one time, when the Duttas' daughter's marriage was about to be cancelled because they wanted more dowry, she unceremoniously rescued them from humiliation, never expecting them to repay her debts as she handed her bangles over to the bride’s mother.
 She said that the Zamindar Babu should not know of it.

 "Since she comes from a poor family like ours, she understands our pain."
 These same women had wiped their tears and lamented back then.

 Had Tulsipur seen more trouble than when Bondita was starting her education?
 Sampurna’s father-in-law, an accountant at the Zamindar's house, came and told everyone about those incidents, adding his bits of spice to it.
 What quarrels rattled between father and son!
 Even the crows that perched on the roofs of the Roy Chowdhury House could not stand it.
 Could they blame the Zamindars?
 Had anyone ever heard of such audacity?
 First, he married a poor girl, unfit to be his wife, to help save the child’s life.
-That made sense since he had abandoned his caste and creed abroad perhaps with his education there.
-But the daughter-in-law of the house going to school and learning English, and that is also the daughter-in-law of the Zamindar house of Tulsipur?
+That made sense since he had abandoned his caste and creed abroad, perhaps with his education there.
+But the daughter-in-law of the house is going to school and learning English, and that is also the daughter-in-law of the Zamindar house of Tulsipur?

 Did Aniruddha Babu go mad after returning from abroad?
 Can’t blame him, the humid weather here is indeed discomforting for the mind.
 Such jokes and sarcastic remarks were made among the members of the amused Panchayat in between their afternoon sessions with the hookah beneath the village Banyan tree.

 What a sight they had witnessed!
 It was also something that no one had ever imagined.
 Bondita wore a sari, shoes and socks and went to school in the Zamindar's foreign car.
-Her husband took her there himself, right in front of the entire village witnessing such audacity.
+Her husband took her there himself, right in front of the entire village, witnessing such audacity.
 Again, at the insistence of Aniruddha Babu and the persuasion of Bondita, a girls' school was opened in Tulsipur within a few years.
 That's where Sampurna’s brother-in-law also worked.

 "If so much of like-mindedness and romance lies between the husband and wife," an amused younger daughter-in-law of the neighbour asked, "Why are they not having a child?"
 The women agreed with her words.
 "Say, is education an excuse to cover the poor girl's flaws?"

-"I heard that he stays in Calcutta for most of the week, who knows what honey he is brewing there?"
+"I heard that he stays in Calcutta for most of the week; who knows what honey he is brewing there?"
 Uma Thakuma lowered her voice and said.
 “Perhaps someone?”
-All their eyes were on Bondita, she had brought a gift for Didi.
-Sampurna was about to accept it but her mother-in-law grabbed it quickly, letting Bondita have a seat on the mat.
+All their eyes were on Bondita; she had brought a gift for Didi.
+Sampurna was about to accept it, but her mother-in-law grabbed it quickly, letting Bondita have a seat on the mat.

 "Uff, Bouma, you don't know anything!"
 The neighbour’s mother-in-law retorted innocently, "He is a Barrister!
 Maybe he goes to work."